Estuary

 • Traditional CDC Approach: In case of connection interruptions, Qlik Replicate requires a full snapshot of the data before resuming CDC, which can add overhead to the replication process.

 • Limited to Replication: The tool focuses primarily on CDC sources and replicates data mostly into data warehouse environments.
-If broader data integration is required, such as for ETL/ELT or application integration, it may not be the right fit.
+It may not be the right fit if broader data integration is required, such as for ETL/ELT or application integration.

 Pricing